The Pebble and the Penguin: Marketing

 The film's tagline was "The adventure of a lifetime begins with one small pebble".
 Seventy-five readers of the San Antonio Express-News each won four tickets to the film.
 The special showing was held at 11 a.m. on April 8 at the Embassy Theater in San Antonio.
 The Pebble and the Penguin was cross-promoted with Anheuser-Busch's Sea World Parks.

 Driving Mr. Pink

-The Pebble and the Penguin was accompanied in its American theater run by a new Pink Panther short entitled Driving Mr. Pink, which was adapted from an episode of the successful Pink Panther TV series (though The Pebble and the Penguin was accompanied in its theater run by a new Looney Tunes short entitled Carrotblanca internationally).
+The Pebble and the Penguin was accompanied in North American theaters by a new Pink Panther short entitled Driving Mr. Pink, which was adapted from an episode of the successful Pink Panther TV series (though The Pebble and the Penguin was accompanied by a Looney Tunes short entitled Carrotblanca internationally).
 The short was produced and directed by Paul Sabella, and was co-directed by David Feiss, who would go on to create Cow and Chicken and I Am Weasel.
 The short also featured the character of Voodoo Man from the 1995 TV show.
 It is a late one-off short in the Pink Panther short series – they were abundant and popular until 1980.
-The San Francisco Chronicle critic Peter Stack described the short as "loud, obnoxious, [and] idiotic".